 The explosive growth in eVTOL has led to the formation of two collaborative councils to advance the understanding.
 Both councils report to the VFS provisional Electric VTOL Technical Committee, led by Dr. Anubhav Datta.
-Contact Jim Sherman at email@example.com for more information or to join.
+Contact Jim Sherman at jsherman[at]vtol.org for more information or to join (sorry, this is a working group, so no media).

 H2 eVTOL Council